Plumbeous warbler

-The plumbeous warbler (Setophaga plumbea) is a species of passerine bird belonging to the family Parulidae, the New World warblers.
-This species is found only in Dominica and Guadeloupe in the Lesser Antilles.
-Its natural habitats are subtropical or tropical dry forest and subtropical or tropical moist lowland forest.
+The plumbeous warbler (Setophaga plumbea) is a species of passerine bird in the family Parulidae, the New World warblers.
+It is found in Dominica and Guadeloupe in the Lesser Antilles.

-Taxonomy
+Taxonomy and systematics

-The plumbeous warbler was first formally described as Dendroica plumbea in 1877 by George Newbold Lawrence with its type locality given as Dominica.
-This species is now classified within the genus Setophaga which belongs to the family Parulidae, the wood warblers or New World warblers.
-The plumbeous warbler forms a superspecies with the Elfin woods warbler (S. angelae) of Puerto Rico and the arrowhead warbler (S. pharetra) of Jamiaca.
+The plumbeous warbler was formally described by George Newbold Lawrence in 1877 as Dendroica plumbea with its type locality given as Dominica.
+Beginning in 2011, taxonomic systems reassigned it to its present genus Setophaga.
+The plumbeous warbler forms a superspecies with the elfin woods warbler (S. angelae) of Puerto Rico and the arrowhead warbler (S. pharetra) of Jamaica.